 Beginning in 2021, the American Board of Pathology (ABPath) will no longer require Self-Assessment Modules (SAMs) for Part II Lifelong Learning of the Continuing Certification program.
 For additional information, visit the ABPath website.

 The faculty, committee members, and staff who are in position to control the content of this activity are required to disclose to USCAP and to learners any relevant financial relationship(s) of the individual or spouse/partner that have occurred within the last 12 months with any commercial interest(s) whose products or services are related to the CME content.
 USCAP has reviewed all disclosures and resolved or managed all identified conflicts of interest, as applicable.

 The following faculty reported no relevant financial relationships: Henry Appelman, Linda Ferrell, Audrey Lazenby, Frank Mitros, David Owen, Robert Riddell, Dale Snover

 The following IM Coordinator who planned and reviewed content for this activity reported no relevant financial relationships: Steven D. Billings, Rhonda Yantiss

 USCAP staff associated with the development of content for this activity reported no relevant financial relationships.

-To earn CME and SAM credit, all learners must complete the evaluation.
+To earn CME credit, all learners must complete the evaluation.
 View and print your certificate by clicking here .